Samuel De Champlain Bridge - Architectural Design

 - ensures its integration into the existing landscape.

 The new bridge has a three-corridor design, including two three-lane corridors for vehicular traffic and a two-lane transit corridor for a light rail transit system.
-The new bridge will also include a multi-use path for pedestrians and cyclists.
+The new bridge also includes a multi-use path for pedestrians and cyclists.

 Photos of the design